unraid/docs/docs/unraid-os/manual/applications.md

 Community Applications to install plugins (recommended) then CA will only offer to install plugins that are believed to be compatible with that release.
-It will not, however, remove plugins that are already installed but are n/ longer known to be compatible with the current release.
+It will not, however, remove plugins that are already installed but are no longer known to be compatible with the current release.

 ## Docker Containers